POSTED BY November 30, 2015 COMMENTS (42)ON

-Do you want to know what are some of the tricks builders employ and how they take decisions?
+Do you want to know what are some of the tricks builders employ and how they make decisions?
 Mr. Abhijeet Patki, a practicing architect, who is also a consultant to a reputed architecture firm in Mumbai has agreed to share his knowledge with all of us.

-Mr. Patki has an experience of more than 11 years in the field of architecture and interior design and has worked on different kind of projects that includes IT Parks, Commercial Buildings, Residential Projects, Heritage Building and many commercial interiors projects.
+Mr. Patki has an experience of more than 11 years in the field of architecture and interior design and has worked on different kind of projects that includes IT Parks, Commercial Buildings, Residential Projects, Heritage Building, and many commercial interiors projects.
 So I hand over to Mr. Patki to share his wisdom and knowledge with you all.

 It is taken for granted that it is THE ultimate investment to secure one’s future.
-Surprisingly, despite of not having a regulatory body, an investment in real estate is assumed by many as a safe bet – safer than Equities, may be because most of them are fortunate enough to not have faced any issues with their properties.
+Surprisingly, despite not having a regulatory body, an investment in real estate is assumed by many as a safe bet – safer than Equities, maybe because most of them are fortunate enough to not have faced any issues with their properties.
 However, the risk factor in this investment is equally grave like any other modes.

-Without a proper diligence, your dream investment certainly comes with a potential risk that can have lifelong repercussions on your livelihood.
+Without proper diligence, your dream investment certainly comes with a potential risk that can have lifelong repercussions on your livelihood.
 By no means I intend to say that all buyers are ignorant about the property survey before finalizing it; it is just that their analysis about their ‘to be’ property is limited to generic factors.

-Usually, any Indian buyer looks broadly into following parameters while selecting a property.
+Usually, any Indian buyer looks broadly into the following parameters while selecting a property.
 Interestingly, a buyer buying property for his stay would look into the aspects in an order as mentioned below, while an investor will reverse the order except point #2 which will be on top of the list.